Yobubble/yona-bot/README.md

 ---

-A self-hosted discord bot for real-time conversation, utilizing various external libraries which categorized into
+A self-hosted discord bot for turn-based conversation, utilizing various external libraries which categorized into

 - **Language Model**
   - OpenAI GPT4o